jeancs21/appointment-app/README.md

 Before you begin, ensure you have the following installed:

-- Node.js (version x.x.x)
+- Node.js (version 14.17.1 or upper)
-- npm (version x.x.x)
+- npm (version 6.14.13 or upper)

 ## Installation

 To get started, follow these steps:

 1. Clone this repository to your local machine.
-2. Navigate to the project directory: `cd medical-appointment-app`.
+2. Navigate to the project directory: `cd appointment-app`.
 3. Install the project dependencies:`npm install`.

 ## Usage